youyanggu/covid19_projections/about.md

 * The [COVIDhub ensemble model](https://github.com/reichlab/covid19-forecast-hub/#ensemble-model) is created by taking a combination of all eligible models that submit projections to the CDC.
 Our projections are included in this ensemble.
 * For state-by-state projections, we evaluate all models that have 4+ week projections for more than 40 states.
 For models with missing state projections, we use the mean projection for that state (among all the models).
 Our model prioritizes minimizing the mean absolute error.
 If our objective is to minimize the median absolute error, it would be optimal to use the prior week's projections, as indicated by the strong performance of the baseline model.
 * While past performance is not necessarily indicative of future performance, we believe it's important to consider a model's historical accuracy and not just a model's future forecasts and/or the creator's name recognition.
 It is also important to make sure that a model can perform better than the baseline.
+* We welcome and encourage independent model evaluations.
+See [here](https://twitter.com/FelixHoenikker_/status/1262517002507182080) for an evaluation from a PhD data scientist at NASA Ames.

 Projections taken from: [https://github.com/reichlab/covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub)